Untangling Magellanic Streams: Results

-There are additional concentrations of {\it Gaia}-selected stars that trace the H{ I} archipelago noted previously.
+There are additional concentrations of {\it Gaia}-selected stars that trace the H{ \ I} archipelago.
+For these groupings of {\sl Gaia}-selected stars, we stress the tentative nature of that association and the need for follow-up spectroscopy of candidates.
 Although suggestive, the lack of H3-selected stars along the archipelago prevents us from using kinematics or distances to confirm that these are a physical continuation of the subdominant MS strand.
-These regions are within the H3 footprint, so a relevant question is why H3 identified at most only two of the stars in these features.
-Perhaps we were somewhat unlucky, although these are also less populated features among the {\it Gaia} stars, or perhaps the corresponding stars are at larger distance and hence more challenging for H3.
+These regions are within the H3 footprint, so a relevant question is why H3 identified at most only two of the stars in these features (i.e., why are 88\% of the H3-selected stars in the spur rather than in the archipelago).
+If we define a spur region $(-74^\circ < L_{MS} < -86^\circ {\rm \ and\ } -15^\circ < B_{MS} < 5)$ and an archipelago region $(-86^\circ<L_{MS}<-106^\circ {\rm \ and\ } 0^\circ < B_{MS} < -10^\circ)$, we find that 221/392, or 56\%, of the {\sl Gaia}-selected stars are in the spur rather than in the archipelago.
+The difference between 88\% and 56\% may suggest a higher level of contamination of the {\sl Gaia}-selected sample in the archipelago.
+As just discussed, we do expect more contamination as we extend to more negative values of L$_{MS}$.
+Using the mock catalog we find a 3:1 contamination ratio between the archipelago region and the spur.
+A combination of statistical noise and contamination may explain the difference between the H3- and {\sl Gaia}-selected samples.
+An alternative explanation is that we are losing H3 stars along the strand because those tend to be at larger distances and hence more challenging for H3.
 Follow-up spectroscopy of the {\it Gaia}-selected stars in these features is an obvious way forward.

 We searched other datasets for existing observations of stars in this area of sky.
-In particular, using the distance estimates provided by \cite{starhorse}, we searched in each of the datasets they provide for stars within this region of sky that have 16\% percentile distance estimates that are $>$ 30 kpc.
-We find 7 matches in the Starhorse LAMOST \citep{lamost} LRS DR7 catalog and 18 in their SDSS DR12 catalog \citep{sdss12}.
+In particular, we searched among the distance estimates provided by \cite{starhorse} for stars within this region of sky that have 16\% percentile distance estimates that are $>$ 30 kpc.
+We find 7 matches in the Starhorse LAMOST \citep{lamost} LRS DR7 catalog and 18 in the SDSS DR12 catalog \citep{sdss12}.
 In neither case do the stars clearly delineate a feature that corresponds to the MS. While there are stars in these samples that are plausibly associated with the {\sl Gaia} features we have identified, we can reach no clear conclusions with these small samples.

-We return now to the most significant overdensity in Figure \ref{fig:final_cuts}, which is at $l_{MS} \sim -100^\circ$.
-To investigate this feature, we match the {\it Gaia}-selected stars with $l_{MS} < -90^\circ$ and $\mu_\delta < -0.9$ to the H3 catalog.
-We find 17 stars in common.
-Unlike the original set of H3-selected stars, these have a wide range of radial velocities ($-230 < v_{GSR}$/(km s$^{-1}) < 100)$ and so do not appear to be a true physical concentration.
-We close by again noting that as $l_{MS}$ becomes more negative in Figure \ref{fig:final_cuts} one is approaching the Galactic plane, a trend which may be responsible for the larger fluctuations toward the right side of Figure \ref{fig:final_cuts}.